reglue4go/gh-pages/view/README.md

 #### [Files](#view-resolver-methods)

-The Files method Get the views that have been located.
+The Files method returns a list of located views.

 #### [Exists](#view-resolver-methods)